-This 90hr Yoga Alliance Professionals UK specialist accredited yoga course is currently an online course only.
-This specialist training course will enable you to teach pregnancy yoga, postnatal rehabilitation yoga and mum & baby yoga classes safely and effectively to women both in person and online, enabling you to create supportive communities for women at this special time of their lives through yoga.
-The course is delivered through a mixture of at your pace training videos and manual resources, access to recording of Amy's further training session for pre and postnatal yoga teachers, class observations (both live and pre-recorded), and 1:2:1 mentor sessions.
-View accredited course at YAP UK here.
+This YAP UK (90hr) specialist training course will facilitate you to teach pregnancy yoga, postnatal rehabilitation yoga and mum & baby yoga classes safely and effectively to women both in-person and online, enabling you to create supportive communities for women at this special time of their lives through yoga.
+The course is delivered through unique a mixture of at your pace training videos and manual resources, live-stream group training sessions, class observations (both live and pre-recorded) and 1:2:1 mentor sessions, view accredited course at YAP UK here.
 After completion of this course you will be accredited by Yoga Alliance Professionals to teach pregnancy yoga, yoga for birth preparation, postnatal rehabilitation yoga and mum and baby yoga classes, both in person and online.
 You can join this course anytime.

 The course is divided into the following two modules:

 Module 1:Yoga for Pregnancy: Pregnancy yoga and yoga for birth preparation

 Module 2: Yoga for the Postnatal period: Postnatal rehabilitation yoga and mum & baby yoga

 Who is the course for?